Hustle (1975 film): Production

-Reynolds brought the script for Aldrich, while filming The Longest Yard (1974).

-Aldrich said he would do the film if they could cast Catherine Deneuve for the female lead, even though the part had not been written for her.
-"I didn't think it worked that way", said Aldrich.
-"I think our middleclass mores just don't make it credible that a policeman have a love relationship with a prostitute.
+Burt Reynolds brought the script for Robert Aldrich while filming The Longest Yard (1974).
+Aldrich said he would do the film if he could cast Catherine Deneuve for the female lead, even though the part of Nicole Britton had not been written for her.
+Aldrich said: "I didn't think it worked that way.
+I think our middleclass mores just don't make it credible that a policeman have a love relationship with a prostitute.
 Because of some strange quirk in our backgrounds, the mass audience doesn't believe it.
 It's perfectly all right as long as she's not American.
 So Burt accepted this as a condition, and we put up our money and went to Paris, and waited on the great lady for a week, and she agreed to do the picture."

 Aldrich and Reynolds formed their own company to make the film, called Roburt.
-The original title was City of Angels.
+The original title was City of Angels, which was the title of the Steve Shagan novel the film is based on.
 The title was then changed to Home Free.
 Aldrich commented that he did not think Reynolds was as good in the film as he was in The Longest Yard.